-- 1. Regional Governing Board approval is required for all budget changes or funding shifts. - 2.
-All shifts must be submitted on the required applicable DHHS shift request form, one form for approval and one form for notifications and include additional documentation as appropriate. - 3.
+- 1. Regional Governing Board approval is required for all budget changes or funding shifts. - And All shifts must be submitted on the required applicable DHHS shift request form, one form for approval and one form for notifications and include additional documentation as appropriate. - 3.
 Shift requests requiring prior approval by DHHS include: - a.
 Shifts into Region administration, coordination or provided services. - b.
 Shifts impacting Maintenance of Effort (MOE) (in/out of SUD or MH category) - c.
 Shifts impacting Set Aside funds (Prevention, First Episode Psychosis, Housing, Women Set Aside, Crisis, Recovery), - d.
 Shifts into or out of Capacity Development and/or Rate Enhancement. - e.
 A written justification for how the increase will be used including what expenses the increase will pay for, why the expense cannot be covered by other means, and steps the provider will take to ensure service continues should the funds not be awarded. - 4.
 Documentation for shifts requiring DHHS approval include: - a.
 Completed signed approval shift form. - b.
 For expense-based services requiring approval, original, or subsequently DHHS approved, provider(s)'s revenue and expense budget (complete BH20 or BH20 Prevention as applicable) for the service(s) reflecting the actual funding amount contracted/awarded by the Subrecipient to the network provider.
-Forms completed must be on current fiscal year version of the forms. - c.
-Provider(s)'s revised revenue and expense budget (complete BH20 or BH20 Prevention as applicable) for the service(s) indicating the expenses the new funds would be utilized to purchase.
 Forms completed must be on current fiscal year version of the forms.

-- d.
-Revised Prevention Work Plan if prevention funds are being between strategies or providers. - Documentation for notification of shifts require completed signed notification shift document. - 6.
+- c.
+Provider(s)'s revised revenue and expense budget (complete BH20 or BH20 Prevention as applicable) for the service(s) indicating the expenses the new funds would be utilized to purchase.
+Forms completed must be on current fiscal year version of the forms. - d.
+Revised Prevention Work Plan if prevention funds are being between strategies or providers. - 5.
+Documentation for notification of shifts require completed signed notification shift document. - 6.
 Shift form(s) must be submitted by the 20th of the month.
 If the 20th falls on a weekend or holiday, the form(s) must be submitted by the next business day. - 7.
 DHHS will review and respond in writing within four (4) business days after a completed and signed approval shift form is received by DHHS. - 8.
-If applicable, any additional Spending Authority will require additional Tax Match and submission of revised attestation by the Regional Governing Board.
+If applicable, any additional Spending Authority will require additional Tax Match and submission of revised attestation by the Regional Governing Board. - 9.
+If a budgeted item is funded with federal funds, the federal funds shall be spent prior to state general funds.